BottiniLab/action-hippo/README.md

 Code repository for the action hippo project

-Code is broken into separate pipelines to analyse behavioural, fMRI and eyetracking data.
+Code is split into separate directories to analyse behavioural, fMRI and eyetracking data.
 Files are named sequentially, allowing a straightforward replication by following the ordered files.

 All code assumes adherence to the BIDS format for fMRI data; behavioural and eyetracking data is saved separately in a pseudo-BIDS format.
 For details see code comments.